-Toilet Paper: There is some instance that you should have your own toilet papers.
+Toilet Paper: There is some instance where you should have your own toilet paper.

 Snack food: Plenty of snacks.

-Power Adapter: For electrical gadgets (round pin socket- 220v).
+Power Adapter: For electrical gadgets square pin socket- 220v).

 Photography equipment: with extra films, memory cards and battery.

-Mobile phone charge: in case you need to charge the phone while travelling in the bus or car.
+Mobile phone charge: in case you need to charge the phone while travelling on the bus or car.

 Clothing & Gears: as per the list detailed

 Sri Lanka is a destination for holidays for many centuries.
 The country is well modernizing and on par with all other countries in the world.
-Almost every citizen in Sri Lanka use a mobile phone, the computer literacy is a very high level.
+Almost every citizen in Sri Lanka uses a mobile phone, computer literacy is at a very high level.
 Sri Lanka was colonized by western powers such as Portuguese, Dutch and English.
 Therefore the western influence is very evident in many parts of the country.
-Buddhism is the lifeblood of common people and shape the people for a peaceful and slower pace of life.
+Buddhism is the lifeblood of common people and shapes the people for a peaceful and slower pace of life.

-There are 2 international airports in the country but almost every traveller’s lands in Colombo, double check your flight ticket.
+There are 2 international airports in the country but almost every traveller lands in Colombo, double check your flight ticket.

-Around the time of July/August and December/January there is upbeat of foreign tourists in the country and due to the local school holidays, many local tourists are also on the move to different parts of the island, which creates a huge demand for accommodation facilities.
-Especially in Kandy, there is a huge demand for accommodation facilities, mainly due to the Esala ceremony that takes places in the month of July/August and rates for accommodation, transport, meals and other services are skyrocketed because supply is much lower than the demand.
-Do not expect to get a room at the last moment during this time in most tourist areas in the island including Kandy.
+Around the time of July/August and December/January, there is an upbeat of foreign tourists in the country due to the local school holidays, many local tourists are also on the move to different parts of the island with their kids (local school holidays in august), which creates a huge demand for accommodation facilities.
+Especially in Kandy, there is a huge demand for accommodation facilities, mainly due to the annual event called Esala ceremony that takes place in the month of July/August.
+During the month of August, the rates for accommodation, transport, meals and other services are skyrocketed because the supply is much lower than the demand.
+Do not expect to get a room at the last moment during this time in most tourist areas on the island including Kandy.